-Journal of Greek Archaeology Volume 1 2016
+Journal of Greek Archaeology Volume 1 2016 Sampler

-An annual, international peer-reviewed English-language journal specializing in synthetic articles and in long reviews.
+Archaeopress is delighted to be launching a new journal in October 2016 with an editorial board headed by John Bintliff (Edinburgh University, U.K. and Leiden University, The Netherlands).
 The scope of this journal is Greek archaeology both in the Aegean and throughout the wider Greek-inhabited world, from earliest Prehistory to the Modern Era.
 Thus we include contributions not just from traditional periods such as Greek Prehistory and the Classical Greek to Hellenistic eras, but also from Roman through Byzantine, Crusader and Ottoman Greece and into the Early Modern period.
 Outside of the Aegean contributions are welcome covering the Archaeology of the Greeks overseas, likewise from Prehistory into the Modern World.
-Greek Archaeology for the purposes of the JGA thus includes the Archaeology of the Hellenistic World, Roman Greece, Byzantine Archaeology, Frankish and Ottoman Archaeology, and the Postmedieval Archaeology of Greece and of the Greek Diaspora. the Editorial Board is headed by Professor John Bintliff (Edinburgh University, U.K. and Leiden University, The Netherlands).
+Greek Archaeology for the purposes of the JGA thus includes the Archaeology of the Hellenistic World, Roman Greece, Byzantine Archaeology, Frankish and Ottoman Archaeology, and the Postmedieval Archaeology of Greece and of the Greek Diaspora.

-For a full mission statement and information on the editorial and advisory board please visit the JGA page of our website.
+For more information on the journal please see the dedicated page on our website.

 Click here to subscribe to the latest volume of JGA, or to order back-issues.

 Note for downloading: PDF displays best in Chrome.
 For best results right-click 'Download (pdf)' below and use the option 'Save link as...' to save a local copy to your computer/device.